 A Shifting Time

-Many of these differences boil down to subtleties; however, they translate into tangible variations in purchasing behavior.
-For example:
+Many of these differences boil down to subtleties; however, they translate into tangible variations in purchasing behavior for Millennials vs Generation Z. For example:

 - Gen Z is realistic, which means they trust companies less than previous generations.
 This may mean that they won’t provide personal or secure information — but will advocate for companies that demonstrate social responsibilities.